stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-6.md

 ### Designing a Convenient Readable Viewer

-I decided to design a dashboard that efficiently manages the controlling advertisements process employees in adding advertisements on each device quickly also, easy to control it.
-Simplify organizing total profit procedure can be brought about reducing the time.
+I decided to design a viewer that the users are available to read books comfortably and at any time on their mobile devices.
+The user can also set the viewer as desired to set the character size, screen color, and whether the set the character's dialogue which appears matching their illustration.

 ![](/images/kyobo_solution.png)